andrew-vii/OSCP-Notes/README.md

 # OSCP-Notes
-Notes and scripts from OSCP/PWK
+Some notes and useful scripts from PWK